retiolus/privacysec/README.md

 - [VirusTotal](https://www.virustotal.com/) lets you upload files and scans them against multiple antivirus programs at once.
 Very helpful for checking false negatives.
 Unfortunately Alphabet Inc owns VirusTotal but there are no good alternatives.
 - Did you read the [wiki](https://old.reddit.com/r/privacy/wiki/index) yet?
 Go do that.
 - [Tracking Exposed](https://tracking.exposed), fight for a web that is home for many, not property of the few!
+- [fix-windows-privacy](https://modzero.github.io/fix-windows-privacy/), Fix Windows Privacy is a tool to disable privacy breaches on Windows 10.

 ## Books
 [![Back to top](https://img.shields.io/badge/Back%20to%20top-lightgrey?style=flat-square)](#index)